CruGlobal/angular-cas-auth-api/README.md

 Originally this module was written to support The Key (Cru CAS) before it had OAuth support.
 This has since been added and is the recommended way of authenticating.

+## About

+This module when using OAuth takes users through the following process:

+1. your app makes a request to a managedApi without a session
+2. module checks URL fragment and cache for access_token (none found)
+3. module redirects user to The Key using the implicit OAuth grant
+4. user logs in and The Key redirects user back to redirect url in module configuration with access_token(The Key) in URL fragment
+5. your app makes a request to a managedApi without a session
+6. module checks URL fragment and cache for access_token (found)
+7. module contacts The Key (casTicketPath) using access_token: access_token(The Key) and service: managedApi being requested
+8. Key returns a ticket to module
+9. module uses ticket to authenticate with auth-api(authenticationApiBaseUrl)
+10. auth-api returns access_token(service) to module
+11. original request sent with access_token(rails) to service

 ---

 ## Installation